 Either way you choose to cook this honey mustard glazed salmon, it is delicious!

 It’s important to remember that salmon can go from under-cooked to dry and overcooked in seconds.

 How do I know if salmon is ready?

 Overcooked salmon is super firm, dry and chalky.
-A perfectly cooked salmon, on the other hand, is tender and moist and all sorts of delicious.
+A perfectly cooked salmon, whether it’s pan seared salmon or a baked honey mustard salmon, on the other hand, is tender and moist and all sorts of delicious.

 Be sure to check your salmon even earlier than the recipe indicates because cooking time will vary depending on how thick your salmon fillet is and depending on your oven or grill.

 Your salmon is ready when it easily flakes at the touch of your fork.

 If you like, you can use an instant read thermometer to check the fish for doneness.
 While the USDA recommends a minimum internal temperature of 145°F, which should be measured at the thickest part of the fish fillet, some chefs advise that salmon is best enjoyed when it’s cooked to medium where the internal temperature, measured at the thickest part, registers 125°F. Do what feels right to you!

 I like to finish my honey mustard salmon with a squeeze of lime juice (do this while it’s fresh out of the heat).
 And here are options to serve along:

 - 2 lb salmon fillet